 Responding to complaints

-All people making a complaint will be treated with courtesy and respect.
+All members of the public making a complaint will be treated with courtesy and respect.
 Where possible, complaints will be resolved at the first point of contact with the section manager and at the earliest opportunity.
 If the complaint cannot be resolved at this stage, the complainant will be given contact details to make a complaint in writing (see details below)

-Your complaint will be acknowledged and dealt with by our Public Relations Officer.
+Your complaint will be acknowledged and dealt with by our Communications section.
 Please provide us with as much information as possible and let us know how you would like us to respond to you, providing relevant contact details.

 No further action will be taken if the complaint is resolved at this stage.